ChrisMarinos/FSharpKoans/README.markdown

 ### Getting Started

-The F# koans require the F# PowerPack.
-Installation instructions for the powerpack can be found at its [codeplex page](http://fsharppowerpack.codeplex.com)
+The F# Koans are currently target Visual Studio 2010.
+The koans should also work with Visual Studio 2008, comand line Mono, and monodevelop.
+Instructions for those configurations are still //TODO for the time being.

 ### Running the Koans